 The structural collaboration between academics, artistic researchers, art students and professional and amateur orchestra musicians around these questions is entirely unique.
 The centre also hosts an international advisory board and a sounding board that brings together academic and applied researchers, musicians and interested regional stakeholders.

-MCICM is an initiative of Stefan Rosu, intendant and director of the South Netherlands Philharmonic.
+MCICM is an initiative of Stefan Rosu, intendant and director of the philharmonie zuidnederland.
 He sought the cooperation of Maastricht University and Zuyd University of Applied Sciences with the aim of establishing a centre for academic and applied artistic research, to be incorporated into the three participating organizations.

 The first symposium hosted by the Maastricht Centre for the Innovation of Classical Music (MCICM) was held in Maastricht on March 29 and 30.
 Throughout the two-day event, international experts from different fields discussed possibilities for classical music innovation.